rachnaggarwal/Unit-One-Topic-5/README.md

 These all classes have predefined methods that helps us to ease our work of inserting time and date in desired format in a java application.

 ### JDBC - Java Database Connectivity
 It is an API used to connect and execute atatements on Database with the help of Drivers.
-The code for implementing JDBC is uploaded above in the code section.

 ### ResultSet in Java
 A ResultSet is a Java object that contains the results of executing an SQL query.